khalenanassers-beep/BMW-used-cars-sales-analysis/README.md

 📊 Analysis Steps
 1. Data Loading & Cleaning
 - Import CSV
-- Clean column names
+- Clean column names (not need in this case)
-- Inspect structure and missing values
+- Inspect structure and missing values (no missing values, which is not common)
 2. Summary Statistics
 For each numeric variable:
 - Mean